 Extremely long-lasting and hard-wearing, stainless steel blends seamlessly with a range of decor, from modern industrial to traditional or cottage chic.
 As it isn't coated, you can rest assured that your steel sink won't chip, fade, crack, or stain.
 It's also a cinch to maintain and keeps its shine with ease.

 Looking for an eye-catching alternative to a metal farm sink?
-Why not consider a bamboo model?
+Why not consider a natural wood model?

 Naturally waterproof and undeniably strong, bamboo is an ideal material to use in your busy kitchen.
 It's also a sustainable and eco-friendly choice and available in a variety of stains.
-We offer gorgeous, unique bamboo farm sinks in both single-bowl and double-bowl options!
+We offer gorgeous, unique natural wood farm sinks in both single-bowl and double-bowl options!

 Copper is another unexpectedly beautiful material for your farm sink.
 Not only does the shiny surface age gorgeously and develop a beautiful patina over time, but you can also add intricate designs to enhance the visual appeal.